Rurouni Kenshin: The Legend Ends: Plot

 Kenshin arrives back at the Kamiya Kashin dojo.
 Takani Megumi, who has been looking after the dojo in Kaoru's absence, welcomes him back, but shortly after his arrival police arrive to apprehend him.
-Wishing to prevent further violence, he surrenders, and is taken to the Home Ministry head, Ito Hirobumi.
-Ito explains that he had tried to talk Shishio into abandoning his plan to overthrow the Meiji government, but the negotiations had ended in disaster and Shishio, still bitter about his cruel treatment by the new government (being burned alive), would only leave the government be for the time being if Kenshin were arrested and executed.
+Wishing to prevent further violence, he surrenders, and is taken to the Home Ministry head, Itō Hirobumi.
+Itō explains that he had tried to talk Shishio into abandoning his plan to overthrow the Meiji government, but the negotiations had ended in disaster and Shishio, still bitter about his cruel treatment by the new government (being burned alive), would only leave the government be for the time being if Kenshin were arrested and executed.
 Otherwise, he intends to attack Tokyo.
-Kenshin convinces Ito that he can defeat Shishio if Ito helps him.
-Ito seemingly decides to go through with the execution anyway.
+Kenshin convinces Itō that he can defeat Shishio if Itō helps him.
+Itō seemingly decides to go through with the execution anyway.
 Kaoru, Sano and Yahiko return to Tokyo soon after and, to their horror, discover that Kenshin is to be executed the same day.
-Shishio's men attend the execution to ensure that Ito carries through with the negotiations.
+Shishio's men attend the execution to ensure that Itō carries through with the negotiations.

-The execution, however, is merely staged, and Kenshin is freed and assisted in defeating the men by Hajime Saito.
+The execution, however, is merely staged, and Kenshin is freed and assisted in defeating the men by Hajime Saitō.
 Sano joins them, and the three are rowed to Shishio's battleship.
-While searching for Shishio, Kenshin meets Seta Soujiro again and the two rematch.
-Kenshin comes out victorious, and Soujiro, who originally believed Kenshin to be weak, is crushed and confused.
-Kenshin finally finds Shishio, Yumi and Hori waiting in the ship's hold.
+While searching for Shishio, Kenshin meets Seta Sōjirō again and the two rematch.
+Kenshin comes out victorious, and Sōjirō, who originally believed Kenshin to be weak, is crushed and confused.
+Kenshin finally finds Shishio, Yumi and Hōji waiting in the ship's hold.
 A duel ensues between Kenshin and Shishio, who easily overpowers Kenshin.
-Saito arrives immediately after, followed by Sano and Aoshi, who followed them from Kyoto, but even the four together are no match for Shishio.
+Saitō arrives immediately after, followed by Sano and Aoshi, who followed them from Kyoto, but even the four together are no match for Shishio.
 Shishio hits his limit of 15 minutes and Yumi attempts to shield him from Kenshin while Shishio stabs both of them, killing her.
 Meanwhile, Ito's men begin firing at the ship, intending to sink it and drown both Shishio and Kenshin inside.
 Shishio condemns Kenshin for helping such a government.
 Kenshin agrees that the new Meiji government is faulty, but argues that the age of assassins like himself and Shishio is over and that there should be no more violence.
 He manages to defeat Shishio using Amakakeru, though not physically harming him.
 Shishio, who has long hit his limit and whose body has become overheated, catches fire and burns to death before the group's eyes.